fahim-arshad/Dress-Detection-using-Faster-RCNN-with-Inception-Resnet-V2/README.md

 Now download the full repository from this page(go to the top and clone download the repository) and extract it into *C:\tensorflow1\models\research\object_detection* folder.
 This will now provide you with the specific directory structure that is required.
 This repository contains the images, annotation data, tfrecord files and the .csv files required for this project.

-If you want to train your own object detection classifier with your own dataset you need to dekete the following files:
+If you want to train your own object detection classifier with your own dataset you need to delete the following files:
 - files in *\object_detection\training*
 - files in *\object_detection\inference_graph*
 - files in *\object_detection\images* "train/test_labels.csv" **not the test/train folders**